-All UW-Madison undergraduate students may apply.
-Essays should be approximately 1,000 words in length.
-Scholarship recipients will be invited to the Disinvited Dinner, hosted by the Center.
+All UW-Madison undergraduate students are eligible to participate.
+Essays are approximately 1,000 words in length.
+Scholarship recipients are invited to the Disinvited Dinner, hosted by the Center.

 Previous Competitions